Plextora/NoJump/README.md

 https://user-images.githubusercontent.com/71889427/182978283-de36928f-25c0-421b-8504-f7fa6f064662.mp4

+## Does this work on servers?

+No. This does not work on any popular servers that I've tested (The Hive, Cubecraft, and Galaxite)

 ## Why make this?

 I was making a NoFall cheat and thought "What if I make the complete opposite thing?".
 Other than that, I didn't have any reason to make this.